lacontrevoie/rs-short/README.md

 git clone https://git.42l.fr/42l/rs-short.git
 ```

 - Edit what you need.
-You might want to change the following elements:
+You might want to change the following files:
-    - constant `INSTANCE_HOSTNAME` in `main.rs`: replace with your instance hostname
-    - constant `HOSTER_HOSTNAME` in `main.rs`: replace with the hostname of the organization hosting the project
     - `assets/hoster-logo.png`: replace with the logo of your organization
     - `assets/logo.svg`: the software logo
     - `assets/background.jpg`: the default background

+- Copy `config.toml.sample` to `config.toml` and edit its values to suit your needs.

 - Create a file named `Rocket.toml` at the project root, containing the following: